katiee374/pset-4/README.md

  * Understand the value of recursive logic and learning it early in CS.
  * Compare and contrast recursion and iteration to see why iteration is not the best approach to every problem.

+## Part 3: Practice with GUIs
+In this exercise, we'd like for you to create an application that contains the following elements.
+You're welcome to use whatever thematic elements you'd like, but the following GUI components must be present.
+Do your best to style your application to look visually appealing, clearly organized, and creative.
+Your application should have:
+ * Two